shirok/Gauche-makiki/README.md

   (file-handler :key (directory-index '("index.html" #t))
                      (path-trans request-path))

-PATH-TRANS should be a procedure that takes REQUEST and returns the server-side file path.
+`PATH-TRANS` should be a procedure that takes `REQUEST` and returns the server-side file path.
 The returned path should start from slash, and the document-root directory passed to the start-http-server is prepended to it.
-It is not allowed to go above the document root directory by "/../../.." etc---403 error message would results.
+It is not allowed to go above the document root directory by `"/../../.."` etc---403 error message would results.

+# Starting the server

-Finally, to start the server, call start-http-server.
+Finally, to start the server, call `start-http-server`.

   (start-http-server :key host port document-root num-threads max-backlog
-                          access-log error-log app-data)
+                          access-log error-log forwarded? app-data)

+  host (#f or string), port (integer) - Passed to make-server-sockets
+     of gauche.net to open the server socket.
+The default values are
+     #f and 8080.

+  document-root - used to specify the root of the document served
+     by file-handler.
+The default is the process's working directory.

+  num-threads - number of threads to serve the request.
+Currently threads
+     are created when the server is started.
+The default is 5.

+  max-backlog - max number of request queued when all threads are busy.
+     When a request comes while the queue is full, 503 (server busy) response is returned to the client.
+The default is 10.

+  access-log, error-log - specify the destination of logs.  #f (no log),
+     #t (stdout), string (filename) or <log-drain> object.
+     For access log, <log-drain> is better not to have prefix, for timestamp is included in the message.
+The default is #f.

+  forwarded? - specify #t if you use makiki behind a reverse-proxy httpd.
+     Then access-log uses the value of x-forwarded-for header if exists, instead of the client's address.

+  app-data - a opaque data passed to the request handler as is.